 This lure box is watertight and has the ability to float if closed properly.
 It’s available in black, fluorescent yellow, green, grey, and orange and comes in three sizes, each with 12, 16, and 30 separate compartments.
 The medium and large sizes have removable dividers for adjustable compartments, and the smallest sizes may even fit into your pocket.
 This lure box is also lightweight, making it easy to take with you wherever you go.

-If you’re not an angler but need a storage box, this lure box could easily double as a place to store your medications; beads and clasps for jewelry making; hair ties, pins, and rubber bands for hairstyling; and more.
+If you’re not an angler but need a storage box, this lure box could easily double as a place to store your medications, odds and ends like rubber bands or beads, and more.

-This Wild River Tackle Tek Nomad Lighted Backpack by Custom Leathercraft is highly convenient, especially for anglers who like to hike.
+This backpack is highly convenient, especially for anglers who like to hike.
 As a bonus, this tackle carrier has an LED light system so you can see everything in your bag—even in the dark of night.
 It also has the capacity to hold up to six tackle boxes and boasts additional storage compartments for your nighttime fishing gear, sunglasses, insect repellent, sunscreen, water bottle, and more.